Opening Date: January 9, 2019

 How to apply:

 Complete a Northern Arapaho Tribal application form and submit it to the Northern Arapaho Human Resources program.
 Applications can be mailed to Northern Arapaho Human Resources, P.O.
 Box 396, Fort Washakie, WY 82514.
-Applications can also be hand delivered to Northern Arapaho Human Resources at the Tribal Complex Building, located at 533 Ethete Road, Ethete, WY., or dropped off at the 12th Street Medical Building in Riverton, WY.
-Native preference applies.
+Applications can also be hand delivered to Northern Arapaho Human Resources at the Tribal Complex Building, located at 533 Ethete Road, Ethete, WY or Human Resources office at the 12th street medical building, 511 N 12th St. East, Riverton, WY 82501.